The Debt Collection Process in Zimbabwe

 Many people are unsure of how the debt collection process in the Zimbabwean courts works.
 As a result, many people suffer prejudice due to a delay in the proceedings and in some instances the claim becomes prescribed (expired).
 There are a number of options available in recovering a debt and depending on one’s specific circumstances, the following are the different stages that can be followed.

-Stage 1: COURTESY CALL
+Stage 1: Courtesy Call

 After receipt of initial instructions, your lawyer will contact the debtor and explain that the file has been formally handed over to legal practitioners.
 The lawyer will clarify that it is a courtesy call and that, should the debtor pay immediately, court proceedings will no longer be necessary.
 However, should they fail to make payment, formal proceedings will ensue.